 We study this problem here and demonstrate that the diversity of available risk models has a strong effect on both the distributions of the sizes of bankruptcy cascades and the integrity and capacity of the insurance system.
 We further investigate the effect of reinsurance by running counterfactual simulations without reinsurance, as well as the sensitivity with respect to parameters of the model.
-We find that reinsurance can mitigate this problem: Without reinsurance, the impact of risk model homogeneity is even stronger.
-For instance, without reinsurance the number of large bankruptcy cascades almost doubles when all firms use the same risk model in comparison to the case where firms use two models (choosing one or the other).
-With reinsurance, the risk model homogeneity effect is also present but much smaller; the number of large bankruptcy cascades increases by about 40% in the one risk model case compared to the two risk model case (see Section 4.3).

-However, reinsurance also introduces a second contagion channel corresponding to counterparty exposure from reinsurance: Without reinsurance, the insurance companies do not directly interact with one another.
-With reinsurance, the bankruptcy of an insurance company will affect the risk calculation and in case of a catastrophe also the solvency of a number of insurance companies.
-For all settings with more than one risk model (i.e., with no absolute risk model homogeneity), we find that large bankruptcy cascades affecting more than 10% of the firms are about 20% less frequent5 without reinsurance, as discussed in more detail in Section 4.3.
+We find that reinsurance can mitigate this problem to a certain extent - without reinsurance, the impact of risk model homogeneity is even stronger.
+However, reinsurance also introduces a second contagion channel (counterparty exposure from reinsurance): For all settings with more than one risk model (i.e., with no absolute risk model homogeneity), we find that large bankruptcy cascades affecting more than 10% of the firms are about 20% less frequent6 as discussed in more detail in Section 4.3.